 This edited volume explores various issues in family tourism studies and complements the dramatic development of this market segment in China.
 The book concentrates on family and children tourism, and through its chapters, hopes to enrich the landscape of family tourism in academia.

 The family market in tourism has received increasing attention over past decades.
 Yet academic endeavors in this area remain somewhat lacking in depth and scope.
 In addition to imbalanced contributions from authors of diverse backgrounds, the extant literature suffers from insufficient inclusion of children.
 Relevant studies are largely limited to conventional tourism destinations such as beaches and cultural attractions.
-In response to growing academic interest in family tourism, this book is a compilation of eight chapters that attempts to push the scope and boundaries of existing research on family tourism.
+In response to growing academic interest in family tourism, this book is a compilation of eight chapters that attempt to push the scope and boundaries of existing research on family tourism.

 The chapters in this book were originally published as a special issue of the Journal of China Tourism Research.